 Clean, clean, and then clean again.
 It’s easy to get into a rhythm while pruning and keep charging onto the finish line.
 However, it's vital to not only start with very clean tools (we use a sanitizer called Physan).
 But, to clean your tools frequently while pruning.
 Grab a disinfectant pop up towel and use when moving from plant to plant.

 Look twice, cut once.
 You can’t unring the bell!
 Before making large and major cuts to a plant, make sure to view the plant from all sides.
 Only take what you need.
 Most plants can tolerate having 1/3 of their total growth pruned away.
 More than that means you just need to proceed with extra care.

 4. Shrubs grown against walls should have any shoots pointing directly towards or away from wall cut away,

-5. Spur pruning or pruning the side shoots on the main framework to about 4 in of their base of the shoot each year, helps encourage production of flowers in neat clusters rather than spaced along branches.
+5. Spur pruning or pruning the side shoots on the main framework to about 4 in of their base each year.
+This helps encourage production of flowers in neat clusters rather than spaced along branches.